 Save yourself time in the future and take these next two steps:

 Go ahead and practice the process right now with the first few titles that pop into your brain.
 Going through the motions now will help you research faster in the future.

 Speaking of acting class, have you ever written your acting coach a really meaningful thank you card?
 I promise you that learning the art of writing a very personalized thank you card is going to change the trajectory of your career.

 Think about what it feels like to be someone on the other side of the camera in this business constantly having actors saying, "Me, me, me!"
 Not you, Actor Boss!
 I want you to be an actor that's a breath of fresh air that people love to see coming because you've learned how to be interested versus interesting.
-Click the picture below to get started on my thank you card challenge.

 PIN THIS POST: